During the Pandemic, Focus on What You CAN Do

 So keep yourself focused on what you CAN do.

-If you’re feeling like you could really use some one-on-one advising time to help you focus, let me know… I’m happy to help.
+If you’re feeling like you need someone to help you focus, let me know… I’m happy to help.